Skip to content

 Snom M90 – Best for Healthcare and Clinical Environments

-At £315+, it’s expensive – but in NHS or private healthcare environments where infection control and durability matter, it’s the specialist choice.
+At £315+, it’s expensive.
+But in NHS or private healthcare environments where infection control and durability matter, it’s the specialist choice.
 The Snom M400 base (£110-150) or M900 enterprise manager supports it.

 Price: ~£315-470 (handset, depending on supplier) + M400 base ~£110-150